marchoeppner/genomeannotator/docs/usage.md

 If available, adding related genomes and their reference annotations can help to further improve the resulting gene builds.
 We have had good experiences using [EnsEMBL](https://ftp.ensembl.org/pub/) as a source for this type of data.

-Finally, nf-core/genomeannotator will perform a mandatory repeat masking of the assembly.
+Finally, genomeannotator will perform a mandatory repeat masking of the assembly.
 Consider providing a comprehensive library of known repeats to speed up this process (else, see below):

 ## Limitations